kgmonteith/BonusFFB/README.md

 # Bonus FFB 🕹️

 Do you own a force-feedback joystick?
-Did you know it can simulate other peripherals, like shifters and handbrakes, using only FFB effects?
+Did you know it can simulate other peripherals using only FFB effects?
 That's Bonus FFB!

 Bonus FFB can simulate these devices using a force-feedback joystick: